ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/integrate/embed-stories-nonamp.md

 ---
-$title: Embed Web Stories in non-AMP pages
+$title: Integrate Web Stories in non-AMP pages
 $order: 4
-description: 'The AMP Story Player enables you to embed stories that users are able to tap or click through, inside of a web page.
+description: 'The AMP Story Player enables you to integrate stories that users are able to tap or click through, inside of a web page.
 Follow this step-by-step guide to learn how.'
 formats:
   - websites
   - stories
 ---

 Web Stories are a full-screen immersive content experience that user’s tap or click through at their own pace.
 They live on the open web with their own URL, making them easily shareable.
-This guide teaches you how to embed Web Stories in a non-AMP page and surface them to readers.
+This guide teaches you how to integrate Web Stories in a non-AMP page and surface them to readers.

 [example preview="top-frame" playground="true" orientation="portrait"]
 ```html